-Here we are almost to Christmas and we find ourselves, yet again, facing another virus, Omicron, hoping I spelled that correctly.
-One of the things I enjoyed so much about traveling to convention centers doing shows was visiting with customers.
-The thing that was said to me more often than any other comment was that the hobby of rubber stamping had saved a person’s life.
-Well, I imagine that many people feel that same way today considering the stress of everyday life as we know it.
+We are almost to Christmas and find ourselves, yet again, facing another virus, Omicron.
+I miss traveling to conventions.
+One of the things I enjoyed the most about doing shows at conventions was visiting with customers.
+At conventions, the comment I would hear most often was that the hobby of rubber stamping had saved someone”s life.
+Well, I imagine many people feel that same way today considering the stress of everyday life as we know it.
 I’m glad to be still making stamps and taking orders.
-Many of you know that I started my company in the 90;s and other than taking a few breaks due to being a caregiver for my mother in Oregon for six years and making a move to Idaho 11years ago, I’ve been manufacturing stamps and running my business steadily for 30+ years.
+Many of you know that I started my company in the ’90s and other than taking a few breaks due to being a caregiver for my mother in Oregon for six years and making a move to Idaho 11 years ago, I’ve been manufacturing stamps and running my business steadily for 30+ years.
 I still index (stamp on maple wood blocks) my mounted stamps and thoroughly enjoy doing so.
 Of course, I also offer rubber on cling and just rubber images.
-My card this month features the igloo mailbox.
-It is available as 1189-J, Sm. measuring 1 3/4″ x 2 1/4″ and as 1190-M, Lg. measuring 2″ x 2 7/8″.
+My card this month features the Igloo mailbox, 1189-J, Sm. measuring 1 3/4″ x 2 1/4″.
+This stamp is also available in a larger size measuring 2″ x 2 7/8″.
 Happy Holidays to you and yours!

 With Halloween just a few days behind us, it’s time to think of the next motivational holiday to inspire us, or perhaps it is a good time to simply enjoy the outdoors.
 Living in North Idaho surrounded by the beautiful mountains, and with lakes and rivers nearby, it is fun to stamp scenes that remind me of the locales.
 The card I am sharing today is just that.
 It is a fisherman in a stream with a fish on his line.
 I am very proud of this drawing that was done by my mother in 1949.
 She drew it on an envelope that she sent to my brother who had joined the Marine Corps and was in boot camp expecting to be sent to Korea when through with boot camp.
 The stamp is 0224-N, Mtns., Fisherman in Stream with Fish, and the “Happy Birthday” stamp is 0919-D.